laravel/docs/cashier-paddle.md

 <a name="checkout-sessions"></a>
 ## Checkout Sessions

-Most operations to bill customers are performed through Checkouts.
-There's two ways to perform these: through a [checkout overlay widget](https://developer.paddle.com/build/checkout/build-overlay-checkout) or an [inline checkout](https://developer.paddle.com/build/checkout/build-branded-inline-checkout).
+Most operations to bill customers are performed using "checkouts" via Paddle's [checkout overlay widget](https://developer.paddle.com/build/checkout/build-overlay-checkout) or by utilizing [inline checkout](https://developer.paddle.com/build/checkout/build-branded-inline-checkout).

 <a name="overlay-checkout"></a>
 ### Overlay Checkout

-Before we can display the overlay checkout overlay widget, we must generate a checkout session using Cashier.
-A checkout session will inform the checkout widget of the billing operation we wish to perform:
+Before displaying the checkout overlay widget, you must generate a checkout session using Cashier.
+A checkout session will inform the checkout widget of the billing operation that should be performed:

     use Illuminate\Http\Request;